An important part of the Cold

 cryptanalytic attacks fail, information can still

-be extracts by traffic analysis, the deduction of
+be extracted by traffic analysis, the deduction

-information from patterns in the communications
+of information from patterns in the

-(message size and volume, time, location).
+communications (message size and volume, time,

 ELINT comprises the